 Signature (hard copy letter)

 Best Options for Sending Your Letter

 There are three basic options for how to send a thank-you letter.
 Here’s what you should know about each one:

-- Business letter: This is a good option for more formal connections --perfect for people who have offered you assistance but that you normally don’t see on a social basis.
+- Business letter: This is a good option for more formal connections.
 You'll need to include contact information for both you and the letter's recipient, a salutation, and a complimentary close.
-Look at the example above or read more information on how to format a business letter.
-Don’t forget to personally sign the letter, and of course, in order to mail this letter, you'll need to have your contact's mailing address.
+Don’t forget to personally sign the letter.
+Of course, in order to mail this letter, you'll need to have your contact's mailing address.

-- An email thank you: If you are sending a thank you message through email, be sure to include your name and thank you (FirstName LastName - Thank You) in the subject line of the email.
+- An email thank-you: If you are sending a thank-you message through email, be sure to include your name and thank you (FirstName LastName - Thank You) in the subject line of the email.
 Or just include your first name and thank you (FirstName - Thank You) if you know the person well.
 This is a good option for both formal and informal connections.
 You can use it to thank a former colleague or a friend who introduced you to a connection.
-Here's more information on how to send email thank you letters and guidelines for writing professional email messages.